elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 (eval (read-string "(+ 1 1)"))
 {% endhighlight %}

 Evaluation means that we take fragment of the code (in form of a *quoted expression* or parsed from a string) and evaluate that, using all rules of the language.
-In other word it *calculates* the result of a certain expression.
+In other words, it *calculates* the result of a certain expression.
 Keep in mind that a delivered expression is just a data structure - list of keywords, other tokens, and other data structures. **And it looks exactly the same as the language itself**.
 That is a practical implication of the homoiconicity.

 #### `apply`